 I recently added a list of my favorite flower posts to the sidebar.
 All five involve bugs.

-But first, some bugs I haven’t yet identified (on plants I have identified).
+This is the start of a multi-post series on critters, published in 2016 using photos from my 2015 garden.
+First, some bugs I haven’t yet identified (on plants I have identified).

 Invasive creeping bellflower: